sgan81/apfs-fuse/README.md

 * uid=n: Pretend that all files have UID n.
 * gid=n: Pretend that all files have GID n.
 * vol=n: Same as -v, specify the volume number to mount if you don't want volume 0.
+* blksize=n: Set the physical block size (default: 512 bytes).

+The blksize parameter is required for proper partition table parsing on some newer macs.

 If you mount a volume as root and want some user to be able to access it, use:
 ```